KeeferYip/IBM-Employee-Attrition/README.md

 **Attrition** is defined as the gradual workforce reduction through employee retirements, resignations, deaths, or elimination of positions without immediately filling vacancies (Society for Human Resource Management, 2024).

 Objective:
-Showcase skills in R such as data manipulation and visualization, as well as use exploratory data analysis and feature engineering to create insights from data.
+Showcase skills in R such as data manipulation and visualization, as well as use exploratory data analysis and feature engineering to create insights regarding attrition from data.

+---
+## Skills Demonstrated
+- Data Cleaning and Manipulation in R
+- Exploratory Data Analysis
+- Feature Engineering
+- Data Visualization
+- Translating data insights into business recommendations

 ---

 ## Business Questions